-Professor Valentino will be available to mentor graduate students in the fall
+Professor Valentino is open to mentoring graduate students in the fall

 Dr. Valentino's research focuses on the transactional nature through which children’s interactions with their family, community and culture can shape the course of development.
 Specifically, Dr. Valentino is interested in how the integration of biological, psychological and environmental factors can inform our understanding of the development of memory and self among maltreated children.
 Guiding her research is a developmental psychopathology perspective, which emphasizes the interface between normal and atypical development.
 Dr. Valentino utilizes a multiple-levels-of analysis approach towards the study of child development and child psychopathology.

 In addition, Dr. Valentino is interested in the translation of developmental research into interventions for maltreated children and their families.

 Current projects include an investigation of autobiographical memory, trauma, executive functions and psychopathology among inpatient school-aged children, and an investigation of mother-child reminiscing in relation to memory and self development among maltreated and non-maltreated pre-school aged children and their mothers.